Katerini: Climate

-Local food
+Local cuisine

 Katerini is located near several villages which are renowned for their high quality products, specifically kiwis, wines, cherries, strawberries, apples, olives, olive oil, truffle oil, truffles, mushrooms, grapes, mineral water, herbs with the most well-known being the Greek mountain tea locally in Pieria known as "Tea of Olympus", honey and honey products (propolis, royal jelly, beeswax ointment, bee pollen), dairy products (milk, butter, kefir, yogurt), cheese (feta, kasseri, manouri, anthotyros, kefalotyri, mizithra), chickens (meat, eggs), black pigs (meat, cured meat, sausages).
 Katerini Steppe Cattle originate from Katerini.
 This breed belonging to the Podolian cattle is at high risk of extinction, and is well known for its meat and milk.
 It is found now in the region of Thessaly.
 The cuisine of Katerini is Greece's Macedonian cuisine.
 Seafood comes mainly from the seaport of Paralia.